kewp/kv-limiter/readme.md

 existing code to handle this. might be better to return a proper kv result but with `null` in the value field...

+## list

+i'm not sure but i think `kv.list` pulls in everything at once ... so we can't go through each item and check if we've reached a limit, we have to go through everything and check at the end if the total was exceeded ... so only subsequent get/list calls will fail ...

+one thing about list that's nice, though, is when subsequent calls do fail you just get an empty list ... because of generators ... which i don't fully understand ... but the tests are working!